bhaamfe6/AdvancingMyLifeTraining020821/Notes/myintro-to-SQL-notes.md

 # Intro-To-SQL
-## Key Oracle SQL Features
+SQL stands for *Structured Query Language* and is the language used to interact with relational databases - and, increasingly, non-relational databases as well. it is a set of statements with which all programs and users access data. ***Relational Database Management System (RDBMS)*** is <u>the basis for SQL</u>, and for all modern databases systems such as MS SQL Server, IBM DB2, Oracle, MySQL, and Microsoft Access.

-SQL stands for *Structured Query Language* and is the language used to interact with relational databases - and, increasingly, non-relational databases as well. it is a set of statements with which all programs and users access data in an Oracle Database
+The data in **RDBMS** is stored in <u>database objects</u> called *tables*.
+A `table` is a `collection of related data` entries and it consists of columns and rows.

 ALthough there are different versions of SQL, to be compiant with ANSI standard, they all support at least the major commands (SELECT, UPDATE, DELETE, INSERT, WHERE) in similar manner.